philnash/twilio-typescript-examples/stonks-bot/README.md

 Save the phone number and you are ready.

-Send your number a message and you should receive a message in reply 🎉
+Send your number a message with a stock symbol and you should receive a message in reply 🎉